UMAprotocol/docs/docs/developers/optimistic-oracle-integration.md

 In this example, the user would not have been able to transfer USD-denominated amounts of wETH without referencing an off-chain `ETH/USD` price feed.
 The Optimistic Oracle therefore enables the user to "pull" a reference price.

 Unlike price requests to the DVM, a price request to the Optimistic Oracle can be resolved within a specified liveness window if there are no disputes, which can be significantly shorter than the DVM voting period.
+The liveness window is configurable, but is typically two hours, compared to 2-3 days for settlement via the DVM.

 The price requestor is not currently required to pay fees to the DVM.
 The requestor can offer a reward for the proposer who responds to a price request, but the reward value is set to `0` in this example.

 The price proposer posts a bond along with their price, which will be refunded if the price is not disputed, or if a dispute is resolved in the proposer's favor.
 Otherwise, this bond is used to pay the final fee to the DVM and pay a reward to a successful disputer.

+In the demo, the requestor does not require an additional bond from the price proposer, so the total bond posted is equal to the [wETH final fee](uma-tokenholders/approved-collateral-currencies.md), currently 0.2 wETH.
+See the `proposePriceFor` function in the `OptimisticOracle` [contract](https://docs-dot-uma-protocol.appspot.com/uma/contracts/OptimisticOracle.html) for implementation details.

 ## Running the Demo